sileod/llm-theory-of-mind/README.md

 # MindGames

 Code associated to the MindGames article
-We generate epistemic reasoning problems using modal logic to target theory of mind (tom) in natural language processing models.
+We generate epistemic reasoning problems (akin to muddy children or drinking logicians) using modal logic to target theory of mind (tom) in natural language processing models.

 🤗 https://hf.co/datasets/sileod/mindgames